 “Parents with children who have cancer: I was your child 30 years ago, and I’m here today.”

-Nora Kulkarni is now 30 years old, but a long time ago, she was a child battling cancer (in her case, it was non-Hodgkin’s lymphoma).
+Nora Kulkarni was once a child battling cancer (in her case, it was non-Hodgkin’s lymphoma).
 Now a St. Baldrick’s Foundation advocate, she has this to say about her journey: “Being able to meet the parents of a child in treatment and say to them, ‘I know what you’re going through, and I survived what your child is fighting to survive,’ is incredibly powerful.”
 Here’s what cancer patients wish you knew.

 “Through embracing my situation, I took back the power.”